 Sustainability is a key component of Borregaard’s business model and one of its three core values.
 The company offers sustainable products with good climate and environmental properties that replace oil-based products.
-This is Borregaard’s fourth year on CDP’s Climate ‘A List’ and the company has been on the list for six years in a row.
+Borregaard is among the top 25 companies on CDP’s Climate ‘A List’ and the company has been on the list for six years in a row.

 “Sustainability is a top priority throughout Borregaard’s value chain, and significant sums are invested in this area.
 Both the way we run our company and the products we are producing are sustainable and meet global needs,» says President and CEO Per A. Sørlie.

 Borregaard received an A for tackling climate change.
 Over 23,000 companies reported on climate change in 2023, of which 346 companies (1.5%) made this year's climate change A List.
 The company also received an A for water security.
 4815 companies reported on water security in 2023 and 101 (2.1%) made the A list.
 In addition, Borregaard scored an A- for deforestation (timber).
 With these scores Borregaard is among the highest scored companies on CDP’s list.

 “It is only by laying the groundwork of disclosure that companies can show they are serious about the vital part they play in securing a net-zero, nature-positive future.
 Earning a place on the A List is about more than the score.
 It’s an indication of high quality, complete data that equips companies with a holistic view of their environmental impact, serves as a baseline for transition plans and – crucially – enables them to follow through on their ambitions,” says CEO of CDP Sherry Madera.